WorkOfStan/prettier-fix/README.md

 ## How to Use It

 To automate Prettier, simply add [the provided YAML configuration](.github/workflows/prettier-fix.yml) to your repository.

-If needed, by default, a new branch with a name starting with `prettier/` will be created, making it easy to review and merge the fixes into your main branch.
+By default, if needed, a new branch with a name starting with `prettier/fix` will be created, making it easy to review and merge the fixes into your main branch.
-You can however set the input parameter `commit-changes: true` to commit to the current branch.

 Note: This action is not blocking, so the status remains green even if changes are proposed in the form of a new branch.
-It’s up to you to either create a pull request to merge the changes or delete the branch.
+Then it’s up to you to either create a pull request to merge the changes or delete the branch.

 ### Inputs